bwolmarans/simplefiringrange/README.md

 systemctl restart apache2

-<site>/phpmyadmin, login as root and the password from the purple page
+<site>/phpmyadmin, login as phpmyadmin ( or root? )   and the password from the purple page

 # got gui?